 For more information, please go to http://www.niagara.edu/honors.

-Students who have achieved a 3.50 overall GPA in their first year at Niagara University will be invited to apply to the Honors Program during the summer after their first year.
+Rising sophomores who have achieved a 3.5 overall GPA and completed 48 credit hours or less will be invited to apply to the Honors Program during the summer after their first year.

 Please speak to your advisor about declaring a double major.
 This will be handled when you arrive in the fall.